 Pahang, being rich with natural resources, is the biggest state in Peninsular Malaysia located on the East Coast and home to much of the stretch of the Titiwangsa Range.
-Its highlands offer wonderful landscape for us to explore.
+Its highlands offer a wonderful landscape for us to explore.

 For Pahang, Kembara Cuti Cuti 1Malaysia Programme provides the opportunity to the state’s tourism industry players in getting their products and services highlighted in the media.
 The programme is also intended to increase the participants’ appreciation towards nature, apart from encouraging domestic tourists to discover more of what Malaysia offers.